VirtCode/hypr-dynamic-cursors/README.md

     # see the `hyprcursor` section below
     hyprcursor {

-        # use nearest-neighbour (pixelated) scaling when magnifing beyond texture size
+        # use nearest-neighbour (pixelated) scaling when magnifying beyond texture size
         # this will also have effect without hyprcursor support being enabled
         # 0 / false - never use pixelated scaling
         # 1 / true  - use pixelated when no highres image